AdrianC2000/InvoiceScannerApp/README.md

     * currency
 ### Application's user interface functionalities
 There are three main panels:
-1. <b> Main view panel, </b> where user can sumbit the invoices, and receive the extracted data.
+1. <b> Main view panel, </b> where user can submit the invoices, and receive the extracted data.
 Here are the navigation buttons for the configuration panel and the data sending panel.
 2. <b> Configuration panel, </b> where user can specify three categories of settings:
    1. Endpoint configuration
    2. Request headers configuration